 You can scoop up the classic Kiwi ice cream you know and love at the Oriental Bay Store.
 The shop has been in business for nearly 130 years and is an iconic part of the area.
 If the colourful containers of Tip Top ice cream aren’t enough to tempt you, luxurious Kapiti ice cream is also on offer.
 Grab a double scoop, head across the road to the beach and you’re set for a perfect summer day.

 Wooden Spoon Boutique Freezery

-While not technically a store, we thought Wooden Spoon deserved a place on the list given it hails from Wellington and it now has a pop-up trailer on Ghuznee/Cuba street.
+While not technically a store, we thought Wooden Spoon deserved a place on the list given it hails from Wellington and makes damn good ice cream available for delivery.
 Childhood memories have inspired the flavours, like Smokey Pokey— called the ‘black sheep cousin’ of the classic Hokey Pokey.
 Our favourite is Movie Night—rich buttered popcorn ice cream with caramel brittle.
 There’s also a delicious Superfood range, which is dairy free, vegan and gluten free.
 One of the better ‘healthy’ ice creams on the market we think!
 As if that’s not enough, Wooden Spoon also does a range of ice cream sandwiches using fresh baked cookies.
 The dream.
 Hurry down to the trailer to get a taste of the products they make at the markets as well as monthly uniques you won’t get anywhere else.
 You can also buy the ice cream in most supermarkets and of course, Moore Wilson’s.

-Now you've got a tum full of ice cream, why not get amongst the very best things to do in Wellington.
+Now you've got a tum full of ice cream, it's time to check out 50 of the best free things to do in Wellington.

-Image credit: Elle Borgward, Gelissimo Gelateria, Kaffee Eis, Field & Green, Wooden Spoon Boutique Freezery
+Image credit: Duck Island Ice Cream, Gelissimo Gelateria, Field & Green, Wooden Spoon Boutique Freezery